mbellabah/mbellabah.github.io/_posts/2020-01-21-enlightenment-now.md

 #### On the availability heuristic[^1] and availability cascade[^2]
->The political scientist Kathryn Sikkink calls this the information paradox: as human rights watchdogs admirably look harder for abuse, look in more places for abuse, and classify more acts as abuse, they find more of it -- but if we don’t compensate for their keener powers of detection, we can be misled into thinking that there is more abuse to detect.
+>The political scientist Kathryn Sikkink calls this the information paradox: as human rights watchdogs admirably look harder for abuse, look in more places for abuse, and classify more acts as abuse, they find more of it -- but if we don’t compensate for their keener powers of detection, we can be misled into thinking that there is more abuse to detect. -- **Steven Pinker**

 ---